 Morphine works by binding to opioid receptors in brain regions involved in feeling pain and pleasure.
 Upon binding to these receptors, pain signals are blocked and large quantities of dopamine are released.
 Dopamine is a neurotransmitter that produces happy, calm and euphoric feelings.
 These feelings can reinforce the act of repeatedly taking morphine.
 Over time, this cycle can lead to morphine dependence and addiction.

 Morphine is categorized as a Schedule II substance under the federal government’s Controlled Substances Act, meaning it has a high potential for abuse and severe psychological or physical dependence.
 Morphine users commonly develop a tolerance to the drug and require higher doses over time to achieve pain relief.
 Even when used as directed, the U.S. Food and Drug Administration (FDA) advises that morphine use can lead to physical dependence.
+A survey by the Substance Abuse and Mental Health Administration, in 2016, nearly 12 million people ages 12 and over misused opioids, including morphine.
 When morphine use becomes compulsive, an addiction to the drug develops.

 If you or a loved one live with a morphine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative who can help you take the first steps toward a substance-free future.
 You deserve good health, call today.